siran/writing/documents/Outreach/Short Research Background - An Rodriguez.md

 # Short Research Background

-## Education

 I hold a Licenciatura in Physics from Universidad Simon Bolivar in Venezuela.

-## Background

-I have been studying interferometers since college and have practical experience with optical setups and interference-based measurements.
+My background includes interferometers, optical setups, and interference-based measurements.

-## Current Research Interest

-My current research interest is fundamental physics, especially the physics of energy flow.
-In my current work, source-free energy transport is treated as the primitive condition, and from that basis known physics is recovered, including electromagnetism, quantum theory, Newtonian mechanics, and general relativity.
+My current research develops a first-principles account of energy flow in which source-free transport is treated as primitive and known physics is recovered from that basis, including electromagnetism, quantum theory, Newtonian mechanics, and general relativity.

-A current experimental direction of interest is whether coherent overlap can produce measurable propagation differences in isolated bright fringe channels relative to incident-beam reference channels.
+My current experimental focus is a longitudinal-delay test: whether coherent overlap can produce a measurable propagation difference between an isolated bright fringe channel and an incident-beam reference channel.

-## Research Links
+## Links

 - ResearchGate: <https://www.researchgate.net/profile/An-Rodriguez>
 - Public writing repository: <https://writing.preferredframe.com/prints>

-## Note

-I would be glad to provide a short experimental proposal describing the proposed measurement geometry in more detail if useful.
+A short experimental proposal describing the measurement geometry is available if useful.